openpreserve/scape-demo-sites/jpylyzer/README.md

-# Demonstration site for jpylyzer
+# Demonstration site for Jpylyzer